arka2696/svs_to_tif_converter/README.md

 # Steps to Run the SVS to TIF Converter

-1. **Unzip the Elif_final.zip File**
+1. ** Clone the repo or download the `.zip` file**
-   Unzip the `Elif_final.zip` file to a directory of your choice.
+   Use the command `git clone` or unzip the `svs_to_tif.zip` file to a directory of your choice.
 Then, open the Anaconda prompt and navigate to that directory using the following command:
    ```bash
    cd path/to/your/folder
    ```